 - What is the adherence (or uptake) to testing for each of the currently available screening tests?

-- What is the adherence to followup diagnostic colonoscopy for abnormal screening test results (i.e., from stool-based testing, flexible sigmoidoscopy, or computed tomography colonography)?
+- What is the adherence to followup diagnostic colonoscopy for abnormal screening test results (i.e., stool-based testing, flexible sigmoidoscopy, or computed tomography colonography)?